isabella232/butler-1/examples/deployment/openstack/large-cluster/README.txt

 - To set up a bastion on T-systems:
   - standard CentOS7 latest, s2.medium image, private IP address, it's own keypair.
+    - s2.medium doesn't seem to be big enough, need lots of RAM to support lots of connections?
   - edit /etc/ssh/sshd_config and set 'AllowTcpForwarding yes', then
   - as root, 'systemctl restart sshd.service'
    (that needs to be done on all hosts!)